Bruce and Carol McElmurray, Retired Living in the High Country

-Place of Residence: S. Colorado, at 9,750 feet in the Sangre de Christo Mountains
+Place of Residence: Southern Colorado at 9,750 feet in the Sangre de Christo Mountains

-Background: Married to Carol, we live in a 880 sq. ft. cabin remotely along with our three dogs whom are our 'children'.
-We implemented many of the things we learned from MOTHER since its inception as a magazine in our current lifestyle.
-We were helped by so many contributors over the years we desire to now return the favor to other MOTHER readers.
-We heat with a wood stove and cut our firewood by hand from our 11 acres.
-We went back to the land and are essentially do it yourself people.
+Background: Bruce and Carol live remotely in a 880-square-foot cabin along with their three dogs.
+They implemented many of the things they learned from MOTHER since its inception as a magazine.
+They have been helped by so many contributors over the years and desire to now return the favor to other MOTHER readers.
+They heat with a woodstove and cut firewood by hand from their 11 acres.
+They went back to the land and are essentially do-it-yourself people.

-Personal History: After 8 years of serving in the USAF I decided that civilian life was better suited for me.
+Personal History: After 8 years of serving in the USAF, Bruce decided that civilian life was better-suited for him.
 Carol is a school teacher by training but worked several years in medical offices.
-I retired from the insurance industry 14 years ago when we decided to finally live our dream here in the mountains.
-We had purchased our land 33 years ago anticipating future retirement.
-We have had our successes and disappointments but have never for a moment been disappointed over our lifestyle choice.
+Bruce retired from the insurance industry 14 years ago when the pair decided to finally live their dream in the mountains.
+They purchased their land 33 years ago, anticipating future retirement.
+They have had successes and disappointments but have never for a moment been disappointed of their remote-living lifestyle choice.

-Other Fun Facts: We like to camp, garden, hike, fish and prospect for gold when time permits.
-We have found our little slice of paradise and hope to encourage others to find theirs too.
-We hope our experiences will encourage others to plan and prepare for a similar life whether it is in the mountains or elsewhere.
-I believe we have come to realize that we were always latent mountain man and woman and this lifestyle has helped that side of us to blossom.
-Neither of us are professional writers but we will do our best to share in an interesting and personal way.
-Here are some more interesting aspects of our lives:
+Other Fun Facts: The couple likes to camp, garden, hike, fish and prospect for gold when time permits.
+They have found their little slice of paradise and hope to encourage others to find theirs, too.
+They hope their experiences will encourage others to plan and prepare for a similar life, whether it is in the mountains or elsewhere.
+Bruce believes they have always been a latent mountain man and woman and remote living has helped that side of them to blossom.

-Great Person to Share Mountain Living With Carol.
-I can’t imagine not having her to share this wonderful experience with.
-Having a good partner by my side makes the entire mountain lifestyle special.
+Great Person to Share Mountain Living With: Carol.
+Bruce can’t imagine not having her to share this wonderful experience with.
+Having a good partner by his side makes the entire mountain lifestyle special.

-More Places to Find Us on the Web: www.brucecarolcabin.blogspot.com/ and we are both on Facebook.
+More Places to Find Bruce and Carol on the Web: www.BruceCarolCabin.Blogspot.com/ and they are both on Facebook.